gluster/glusterdocs/Troubleshooting/statedump.md

                 kill -USR1 <pid-of-gluster-process>

-There are specific commands to generate statedumps for brick processes/nfs server/quotad.
+There are also specific commands to generate statedumps for all brick processes/nfs server/quotad which can be used instead of the above.

 For bricks: